Skip to content

 Aave and the Ownership Problem

-During the $290 million KelpDAO LayerZero exploit in April 2026, Aave’s 5 of 9 Protocol Emergency Guardian froze rsETH and wrsETH markets across deployments within seventy-seven minutes.
+During the $290 million KelpDAO LayerZero exploit in April 2026, Aave’s 5-of-9 Protocol Emergency Guardian froze rsETH and wrsETH markets across deployments within seventy-seven minutes.
+That rapid intervention likely prevented broader systemic contagion across interconnected DeFi infrastructure.
+Traditional finance has long relied on mechanisms such as circuit breakers and emergency liquidity controls to contain systemic risk.
+Crypto markets are increasingly developing equivalent operational safeguards as protocols mature.

 Curve and the Illusion of Decentralisation